numcommand/num/README.md

   * population-coefficient-of-variance, p-covar, p-cv:<br>
       The population coefficient of variance.

-  * sample-coefficient-of-variance, s-covar, s-cv:<br>
-      The sample coefficient of variance.
+Skewness:

-  * third-moment-about-the-mean, third-moment:<br>
+  * skewness, skew, third-moment-about-the-mean, third-moment:<br>
-     The third moment about the mean.
+      The skewness, e.g. the lack of symmetry.
 Use sample, not population.

-  * population-third-moment-about-the-mean, p-third-moment:<br>
+  * population-skewness, p-skew, population-third-moment-about-the-mean, population-third-moment:<br>
-      The population third moment about the mean.
+      The population skewness, e.g. the lack of symmetry.

-  * sample-third-moment-about-the-mean, s-third-moment:<br>
+  * sample-skewness, s-skew, sample-third-moment-about-the-mean, sample-third-moment:<br>
-     The sample third moment about the mean.

-  * skewness, skew:<br>
-      The skewness, e.g. the lack of symmetry.
-TODO.
+      The sample skewness, e.g. the lack of symmetry.

+Kurtosis:

-  * kurtosis, kurt:<br>
+  * kurtosis, kurt, fourth-moment-about-the-mean, fourth-moment:<br>
       The kurtosis, e.g. peakness or flatness.
-TODO.
+Use sample, not population.

+  * population-kurtosis, p-kurt, population-fourth-moment-about-the-mean, population-fourth-moment:<br>
+      The population kurtosis, e.g. peakness or flatness.

+  * sample-kurtosis, s-kurt, sample-fourth-moment-about-the-mean, sample-fourth-moment:<br>
+      The sample kurtosis, e.g. peakness or flatness.

+Quartiles:

   * interquartile-range, iqr, midspread, middle-fifty:<br>
       The interquartile range, which is q3 - q1.

   * quartile-0, q0:<br>
       Quartile 0, a.k.a. minimum.